chiragbeast/chiragbeast/README.md

 ### 🔭 I’m currently working on:
 - **RDBMS Project**: Developing an advanced database management system for efficient data handling and querying.
-- **Smart India Hackathon 2024**: Creating an interactive job and internship platform for the Technical Education Department.
-- Designing and implementing a **16-bit register in Verilog** for a custom processor architecture.

 ### 💬 Ask me about:
 - **DSA concepts**, **MIPS programming**, or **machine learning workflows**.